How to vote in Wisconsin's 2024 presidential primary & spring general election

 The next step is go to the MyVote Wisconsin website to complete the registration process.

-To register to vote by mail, a Voter Registration Application (Milwaukee's application is here) along with proof of residence must be sent to the municipal clerk.
-It must be postmarked no later than March 15.
+To register to vote by mail, a voter registration application (Milwaukee's application is here) along with proof of residence must be sent to the municipal clerk.
+It must be postmarked no later than March 13.

-In the city of Milwaukee, people can register to vote in person at a Milwaukee Public Library branch up to three weeks before Election Day.
+In the City of Milwaukee, people can register to vote in person at a Milwaukee Public Library branch up to three weeks before election day.
 During early voting, people can register at any early voting location.
-Voter registration, including address changes, ends on Friday, March 31 at all early voting locations.
-Or people can register at their voting site on Election Day.
+Voter registration, including address changes, ends on Friday, March 29 at all early voting locations.

 Important dates for registering to vote in Wisconsin:

-- March 21 - March 31: Register to vote at an early voting location (Milwaukee location's here.)
+- March 19-29: Register to vote at an early voting location (Milwaukee locations here.)

-- April 4: Election Day.
-Register to vote at the polling place from 7 a.m. to 8 p.m.
+- April 2: Election day.
+Register to vote at your polling place from 7 a.m. to 8 p.m.

 A person must be registered to vote to request an absentee ballot by mail.
 Once registered, a person can request their ballot online or by mail.

-In the City of Milwaukee, here's how to request an absentee ballot by mail: Provide a copy of a photo ID either digitally or by mail and return the Application for Absentee Ballot to the Milwaukee Election Commission, 200 E. Wells Street, Room 501, Milwaukee, WI 53202
+In the City of Milwaukee, here's how to request an absentee ballot by mail: Provide a copy of a photo ID either digitally or by mail and return the Application For an Absentee Ballot by email to email@example.com or by mail to the Milwaukee Election Commission, 200 E. Wells Street, Room 501, Milwaukee, WI 53202.

 Request a ballot as early as possible.
 The U.S. Postal Service recommends mailing the ballot at least a week before the election.